Encrypto07/Youtube-Video-Downloader-GUI-/README.md

 * Tkinter :
 Tkinter is a standard GUI library and it is one of the easiest ways to build a GUI application.

+* pafy :
+pafy is a python library that is used to retrieve Youtube Content and metadata.
+We can collect video bit-rate, size, duration, rating, author and we can also convert them into audio and we can download the content in the audio format.

+# Installing the module

+* pip install tkinter
+* pip install pafy